ddmitov/perl-executing-browser/README.md

     run from any folder

 * **3. Cross-platform availability:**
-    use it on every platform, where Perl 5, Qt 5 and QtWebKit are available
+    usable on every platform, where Perl 5, Qt 5 and QtWebKit are available

 * **4. Secure user-space solution:**
     no server of any kind is installed or started

-* **5. Maximal (re)use of existing web technologies and standards:**
+* **5. Maximal reuse of existing web technologies and standards:**
-    use as much as possible from existing web technologies, standards and their documentation
+    based on existing web technologies, standards and their documentation

 ## Target Audience
 * Perl 5 enthusiasts and developers creating custom desktop applications including rich/thick/fat clients